jarecoo/practice/notes.md

 # Moral Paradigm & How I Should Live My Life
 ## Beliefs
-* An Internal Locus of Control is the Optimal Way to Deal with Life (meaning you control your thoughts, attitudes, and outlook only, e.g. You control your own thoughts and feelings and nothing else; love and compassion for yourself; intrinsic motivation; outlook and perception; etc)
+* Meaning and Purpose are Central to Happiness
+    * Individually Created
+    * Derived from a strong sense of who you are (developed from self-love)
+    * Derived at first from the notion that time is limited
+* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
+* An Internal Locus of Control is Central to Happiness
+    * You only Control your Thoughts, Attitudes, and Outlook
     * Self Love is the best way to begin to develop internal control
     * State of mind dictates happiness, not circumstances
     * Intrinsic motivation is the best motivation (e.g. doing it for you according to your purpose in life)